shahla4539/School_District_Analysis/README.md

 ## Affects of replacing the ninth graders’ math and reading scores on Thomas High School’s performance relative to the other schools:

-After the change in 9th graders Math and Reading scores, Thomas High School lost its position
+After the change in the 9th graders Math and Reading scores, Thomas High School was able to maintain its position in top five performing school along with minor changes in metrics.

+Before the Change:

 ![image](https://user-images.githubusercontent.com/105535250/179386365-03ed2d2b-3690-4a67-84cd-7c5dff7a032a.png)

+After the Change:

 ![image](https://user-images.githubusercontent.com/105535250/179386467-1c001591-b1d8-43ae-a6d6-1d04c11fa6c3.png)

 ## Replacing the ninth-grade scores affect on the following:

-### * Math and reading scores by grade
+### Math and reading scores by grade

 It only changes the vallue of 9th grader Math score to nan.
 Rest of the grades metrics are still intact.